-In Section 3 of the paper we study the scheduling problem in isolation assuming that (w, r)-admissible paths are given.
-In recent years, a number of scheduling algorithms have been proposed that guarantee network stability, i.e. the number of packets in the network remains bounded and the end-to-end delay experienced by packets remains bounded.
-For example, the Longest-In-System protocol that always gives priority to the packet injected into the system earliest, was shown in [2] to guarantee a delay bound of O(w/(1 - w)) $r)^{d{\max}}$, where d{\max} is the maximum length of a path assigned to any packet.
+1.2.
+DETERMINISTIC DISTRIBUTED SCHEDULING WITH POLYNOMIAL DELAYS.
+In Section 3 of the article, we study the scheduling problem in isolation, assuming that (w, r)-admissible paths are given (and that w and r are known).
+In recent years, a number of scheduling algorithms have been proposed that guarantee network stability, that is, the number of packets in the network remains bounded and the end-to-end delay experienced by packets remains bounded.
+For example, the Longest-In-System protocol that always gives priority to the packet injected into the system earliest, was shown in Andrews et al. [2001] to guarantee a delay bound of $O(w/(1 - r)^{d{max}})$, where d{max} is the maximum length of a path assigned to any packet.
 Note however, that this bound is exponential in d{max} .
-It has been an open problem whether or not any deterministic, distributed scheduling protocol has a polynomial delay bound in the Adversarial Queueing Model.
-Indeed, [2] remarked that "it is of considerable interest to determine whether such a protocol exists".
+It has been an open problem whether or not any deterministic, distributed scheduling protocol has a polynomial delay bound in the Adversarial Queuing Model.
+Indeed, Andrews et al. [2001] remarked that "it is of considerable interest to determine whether such a protocol exists".

-A randomized protocol based on Longest-In-System can guarantee that each packet experiences a delay of $poly(w, 1/(1-r), d{\max}, \log m)$ with high probability [2], where m is the number of links in the network.
-In essence, for most of the time the protocol is successful and keeps all delays small.
+A randomized protocol based on Longest-In-System can guarantee that each packet experiences a delay of $poly(w, 1/(1 - r), d{max}, \log m)$ with high probability [Andrews et al. 2001], where m is the number of links in the network.
+(This protocol, like ours, makes use of the knowledge of the system parameters.)
+In essence, for most of the time, the protocol is successful and keeps all delays small.
 However, even if the failure probability is small, if the algorithm is run for an extended period of time then the algorithm is likely to make some random choices that are bad.
 This causes packets to violate the delay bound.
 Moreover, if one packet violates the delay bound then other packets injected along the same path at similar times are also likely to violate the delay bound.
 Hence, all of the packets that make up a single file transfer could be excessively delayed.
-Although this randomized protocol can be derandomized in a centralized manner it seems hard to convert it into a deterministic, distributed protocol.
+Although this randomized protocol can be derandomized in a centralized manner, it seems hard to convert it into a deterministic, distributed protocol.
 This is because the "success condition" involves packets injected at multiple source nodes and hence it cannot be verified locally.

-Our result.
-In Section 3 we present the first deterministic, distributed scheduling protocol with a polynomial delay bound.
+1.2.1.
+Our Result.
+In Section 3, we present the first deterministic, distributed scheduling protocol with a polynomial delay bound.
 It guarantees that all packets reach their destination within poly(w, 1/(1 - r), m) steps of their injection.
 We start by presenting a randomized protocol in which the "success condition" can be verified at the source nodes independently.
 This allows us to derandomize the protocol in a distributed fashion.
+Like the randomized protocol of Andrews et al.